open-mmlab/mmpose/projects/skps/README.md

 # Simple Keypoints

+## Description

+Author： @2120140200@mail.nankai.edu.cn

 It is a simple keypoints detector model.
-The model predict a heatmap and a offside map.
+The model predict a score heatmap and an encoded location map.
 The result in wflw achieves 3.94 NME.

-## Description

-Author： @lz

-This project implements a top-down pose estimator with custom head and loss functions that have been seamlessly inherited from existing modules within MMPose.

 ## Usage